21.4.07

 Statement of Bias

 I need to draw a distinction however between emotional and intellectual bias.
-As a progressive I have an aversion to Fascism more than any other political movement.
-And yet as a student of politics I consider both Communism and Fascism to be as dangerous as one another.
-My emotional preference is for those movements that champion a combination of liberty and equality but my intellectual preference is for any movement that engages in compromise with others in the context of multi-party parliamentary democracy.
-As such I am closer to the Conservative than to the Revolutionary.
+As a progressive I have an aversion to fascism more than any other political movement.
+And yet as a student of political history I consider both communism and fascism to be as dangerous as one another.
+My emotional preference is for those movements that champion a combination of liberty and equality but my intellectual preference is for any movement that engages in negotiation with others in the context of multi-party parliamentary democracy.

 If one examines my descriptions of different results one will see that criticism and sometimes even a hint of lampooning only enters into my descriptions for non-conventional forms of politics.
 Nonetheless I think that I have provided descriptions which draw on the statements and concepts of different movements themselves.
 In this sense I feel I have represented them accurately.